Local Python Development Environment

 libraries as dependencies.

-The third section [tool.poetry-dev-dependencies]
+The third section [tool.poetry-dev-dependencies] defines development

 dependencies.
 As you can see in the example, it specifies the version for

-, which is a library for writing tests.
+pytest, which is a library for writing tests.
 We don’t need that for

 production environment.

-The forth section [build-system]
+The forth section [build-system] is a

 PEP-517